 Advisory Board Members

-Tony Arnold is the Boehl Chair in Property and Land Use and Chair of the interdisciplinary Center for Land Use and Environmental Responsibility at the University of Louisville School of Law.
-He is the Chair of the interdisciplinary Center for Land Use and Environmental Responsibility and has previously served as the Law School’s Associate Dean for Academic Affairs and Faculty Development.
+Tony Arnold is the Boehl Chair in Property and Land Use and Chair of the interdisciplinary Center for Land Use and Environmental Responsibility at the University of Louisville School of Law and has previously served as the Law School’s Associate Dean for Academic Affairs and Faculty Development.

 Christy Brown, owner of Louisville Stoneware, is co-founder of the Center for Interfaith Relations (formerly known as the Cathedral Heritage Foundation) which sponsors the nationally recognized Festival of Faiths.
 She also works with Religions for Peace, the world’s largest interfaith organization dedicated to ending war, eradicating poverty, and protecting the Earth.

 Tom FitzGerald, Director of the Kentucky Resources Council (KRC), also serves as Adjunct Professor of Energy and Environmental law at the Brandeis School of Law.
 KRC is a non-profit environmental advocacy organization providing free legal, strategic and policy assistance to individuals, organizations and communities concerning environmental quality and resource extraction issues